Local, state, and federal laws

 Under this argument, the tenant should seek twice the deposit for each violation that occurs.

 Requirements for return of the deposit under the ordinance.

 Under the Chicago ordinance, a landlord must return a security deposit within 45 days after the date the tenant vacates the dwelling unit.
-However, the landlord may deduct from the security deposit any unpaid rent which has not been validly withheld or deducted pursuant to state or federal law or local ordinance, and a reasonable amount necessary to repair any damage caused to the premises by the tenant or any person under the tenant's control.
+However, the landlord may deduct from the security deposit any unpaid rent which has not been validly withheld or deducted under state or federal law or local ordinance, and a reasonable amount necessary to repair any damage caused to the premises by the tenant or any person under the tenant's control.
 The landlord may not deduct for damage based only on reasonable wear and tear.

 In the case of damage beyond ordinary wear and tear, the landlord must deliver or mail to the last known address of the tenant within 30 days an itemized statement of damages and the estimated or actual cost for repairing or replacing each item.
-The landlord must attach copies of paid receipts for the repair or replacement to the statement.
-If an estimated cost is given, the landlord must furnish the tenant with copies of paid receipts within 30 days from the date the damage statement was furnished to the tenant.
+The landlord must attach copies of paid receipts for the repair or replacement of the statement.
+If an estimated cost is given, the landlord must furnish the tenant with copies of paid receipts within 30 days from the date the damaging statement was furnished to the tenant.

 Tenant remedy: If the landlord or landlord's agent fails to comply with section 5-12-080 of the ordinance, the tenant shall be awarded damages of two times the security deposit plus interest in addition to court costs and reasonable attorney's fees.
-The tenant should also demand return of the deposit itself in addition to the penalty of twice the deposit.
+The tenant should also demand the return of the deposit itself in addition to the penalty of twice the deposit.

 Security Deposit Interest

 The Act applies to buildings or complexes with 25 or more residential units.
 The lessor must have held the security deposit for more than six months.